 Your processes and structure today may not adapt to challenges you encounter as you grow.
 Employees may need new skills and ways of doing things.
 This means that how you organize your business is a big deal, especially if you want to avoid the types of issues that a number of small business owners face in regard to their business structure and growth.

 Common Issues with Growing Your Small Business and Organizational Structures

-McKinsey describes three of the most common problem areas—pitfalls to be aware of— along with real-life examples of businesses that faced them:
+McKinsey describes three of the most common problem areas—pitfalls to be aware of— associated with small business organizational structures and growth, along with real-life examples of businesses that faced them:

 - Stifling structures.
 Organizational structures meant to streamline can turn out to be inflexible and counterproductive if not closely examined.

 - Unscalable processes.
 What works when you’re very small probably won’t as you grow.
 That’s why scalability is so important when structuring your small business.